skip to content

 • where the premises are adjacent to premises occupied by the landlord or another tenant of the landlord, not interfere with the reasonable peace, comfort or privacy of the landlord or the other tenant;

-• if asked, give the landlord his or her correct name and place of occupation;
+• if asked, give the landlord their correct name and place of occupation;

 • at the end of the tenancy, return the premises to the landlord in a reasonable state of cleanliness.